Nove, Kirovohrad Oblast

-Nove (Нове; Новое) is an urban-type settlement in Kropyvnytskyi Raion of Kirovohrad Oblast in Ukraine.
+Nove (Нове; Новое) is a rural settlement in Kropyvnytskyi Raion, Kirovohrad Oblast, Ukraine.
 It is located in the steppe about 10 km west of the center of the city of Kropyvnytskyi.
 Nove belongs to Kropyvnytskyi urban hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Nove belonged to Kropyvnytskyi Municipality.
-The municipality was abolished as an administrative unit in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
+However the municipality was abolished as an administrative unit in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
 The area of Kropyvnytskyi Municipality was merged into Kropyvnytskyi Raion.

+Until 26 January 2024, Nove was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Nove became a rural settlement.

 Economy

 Transportation

 Lelekivka railway station is located in the settlement.
-It is on the railway connecting Kropyvnytskyi and Novoukrainka, there is infrequent passenger traffic.
+It is situated on the railway connecting Kropyvnytskyi and Novoukrainka, with infrequent passenger traffic.

-The settlement has access to highways M12 which connects Kropyvnytskyi with Uman and M13 connecting Kropyvnitskyi with the border with the Republic of Moldova, where it continues to Chișinău.
+The settlement has access to highways M12 which connects Kropyvnytskyi with Uman and M13 connecting Kropyvnytskyi with the border of the Republic of Moldova, where it continues to Chișinău.